strvcom/dbt-workshop/_sources/chapters/05/python.md

 # dbt Python model

 To incorporate Python in our workflow, we will use Fal.
-For more information on Fal, please refer to the [Fal documentation](https://fal-ai.github.io/fal/).
+For more information on Fal, please refer to the [Fal documentation](https://fal.ai/).
 The latest version of dbt support python models on its own, however these are models running directly inside vendors: e.g. Snowpark or Databricks.
 Due to limits of this workshops, we are running python model locally and for this purpose Fal AI is perfect choice.

 ## Setup all things needed

 1. **fal python models:**
-   1. Create a new folder called `ml` in the `models/marts` folder.
+   1. Create a new folder called `ml` in the models/marts folder.
 This is where we will store our ML models.
-   2. Inside the `ml` folder, create a new file called `_ml.yml` with model and source defintion.
+   2. Inside the `ml` folder, create a new file called `_ml.yml` with model and source definition.
       :::{admonition} `_ml.yml`
       :class: dropdown